autocet/LudiComputer/README.md

 <img src="https://www.microelectronicjb.com/wp-content/uploads/2025/07/footprintS80.png"
      alt="3D simulation of the base of the pedestals minimum version to be able to connect on a table" width="800">
-     3D simulation of the base of the pedestals minimum version to be able to connect on a table
+     Detail of the pin distribution on the corner of the board in a centered manner

 <b>The energy game</b>